CarlYChern/pandas-challenge-1/README.md

 * Transformation.
 Create new column with calculations.
 * Analysis.

-## Coding overview

-* Dictionary: menu is a dict of dict.
-* Dictionary: menu_items creates a dictionary to store the menu for later retrieval.
-* Dictionary: selected_item
-* List: customer_order is a  list of dict
-* Variables: long list including place_order (bool), i (int), and menu_category (str)

-## Coding notes

-* Includes: while True, for loops, if else, and match: case

 ## Summary of findings

 * These are the top 5 clients by number of orders.